-High school baseball: Raiders roll over Carson 11-2 - Salisbury Post
+High school baseball: Raiders put it all together in 11-2 victory over Carson - Salisbury Post

 It was quite a debut for Leffew.

 “At school, even people I didn’t know were telling me I needed to beat Carson, so I was a little nervous,” Leffew said.
-“But there was a lot of positive energy from my coaches and teammates.
+“But there was a lot of positive energy from my teammates.
 They had confidence in me, and I had confidence in them.”

+For Carson, it’s back to the drawing board with North Piedmont Conference play starting next week — North Iredell Tuesday and East Rowan Friday.

+“The only good thing about tonight was it was non-conference,” Cauble said.
+“If we learned our lesson, it will be worth it.”

 High school football playoffs: Hornets take on North Davidson tonight